msgtobala/My-Books/Javasript/JS.md

 **Weakly Typed and Strongly Typed**

 * If the variable has strict data-type, then it is **Strongly typed**

+> The data-types must be informed before using it

 * If the variable does not have strict data-type, then it is **Weakly typed**

+> The data-types are decided automatically

 ```js
 console.log(4 * '7'); // 28 (js is weakly typed)